akka/akka-persistence-r2dbc/docs/src/main/paradox/migration-guide.md

 ### Optional changes for eventsBySlicesStartingFromSnapshots

-These changes are only needed if you use the new feature of using snapshots as starting points for `eventsBySlices` queries. the `snapshot` table.
+These changes are only needed if you use the @ref:[new feature of using snapshots as starting points](query.md#eventsbyslicesstartingfromsnapshots) for `eventsBySlices` queries.

 The `snapshot` table must be altered to add two new columns: